EngineHub/WorldEdit/README.txt

 Thanks
 ------

-- grum for providing the area smooth code.
+Thanks to the following individuals for their contributions to WorldEdit.

+- Erik Broes
+- Gunther De Wachter
+- Dean Ward
+- angelsl
+- winzjany
-- toi for the TargetBlock class.
+- toi